Data Protection Impact Assessments Training

 - What exactly is a DPIA?

-- When will a processing activity likely put people’s rights and freedoms at risk?
+- When is it likely that a processing activity will put people's rights and freedoms at risk?

 - When should a DPIA be conducted?

 - What information should be included in a DPIA?

 - The first assessment is one of the steps of a DPIA.

 - The roles and duties involved in completing a DPIA.